Welcome to Safe Sleep 101

 Remember that “sleep” doesn’t just mean at night… it refers to supervised naps too.

-Why can’t you just supervise — why do you have to move him?
 Because asphyxia can look just like sleeping.
-There isn’t necessarily a fight for life or choking sound to alert you that something is wrong.
+There isn’t a fight for life or a choking sound to alert you that something is wrong.

 Safe sleep spaces are federally regulated.
 There are only 3 types of products that have undergone mandatory safety testing for infant sleep: